Biographies of the guest speakers

 Christmas Awards.
 He also recently won the Mogaka Service Leadership Award as well as The WOW (Winner of Winners) Zebra Stripes Award during the 2020 Diamond Service Awards hosted by Service Bridges Consulting (SBC).
 The latter award is awarded to customer service champions that have consistently displayed leadership traits, are focused on service execution excellence and more importantly are a true cultural fit for their organization.

-Director, Africa Department, UNWTO, Spain
+Director, Regional Department for Africa, UNWTO, Spain

 Originally from the Seychelles, Elcia Grandcourt joined the World Tourism Organisation, a United Nations specialised Agency for Tourism in 2013 as Director, of the Regional Department for Africa.
 Elcia began her tourism career studying Hotel Management in Singapore at the Singapore Hotel Association and Education Centre (SHATEC).
 Thereafter, she occupied various positions in operations, reservations and sales mainly in hotels, including leading international brands such as Le Meridien and Hilton Worldwide Resorts.
 She was part of the rebranding team when Hilton Worldwide Resorts took over the management of the then Northolme hotel in Seychelles.
 She worked with the Seychelles national airline and destination management companies before joining the public sector to Seychelles Tourism Board as deputy CEO before being promoted to Chief Executive Officer, a position she occupied prior to joining UNWTO.
 Passionate about tourism, Elcia is honoured to be able to contribute towards sustainable tourism development in Africa.